fitabigail/IrishMortgageConsulting/README.md

   #### Colour Scheme

-  I tried different colour palettes whilst building the website and settled on a simple combination of shades of orange, grey, white and black.
+  I tried different color palettes whilst building the website and settled on a simple combination of shades of orange, grey, white, and black.
-  Black, and white is used for text color and contrast well with the other two primary colours.
+  Black and white are used for text color and contrast well with the other two primary colors.
 Default Orange was used for the link color on hover, and for buttons.
-Diffrent shades of white, grey, and orange where used for backgrounds.
+Different shades of white, grey, and orange were used for the backgrounds.
   - grey : hsla(0, 8%, 5%, 0.9), rgba(0, 0, 0, 0.5); rgba(7, 6, 6, 0.925); rgba(0, 0, 0, 0.87), rgba(0, 0, 0, 0.6);
   - white: antiquewhite, aliceblue ;
   - orange: #ce5713,  #8f2b04;